Django CTE Trees

 - Multiple delete semantics: supports Pharaoh, Grandmother, and Monarchy deletion patterns.

-- Code: unit tests, documentation, comments.
+- Code: unit tests, coverage, documentation, comments.

 - Virtual fields not usable in external queries: it is not yet possible to use the virtual fields which describe the tree structure (depth, path, and ordering information) in queries other than directly on the CTE Nodes.
 Consequently, you cannot order on these fields any Model other than the CTE Nodes themselves.
 See the technical notes for details.